mrcavalcanti/mosaicoo/docs/sources/dashboards/dashboard-ui/_index.md

 weight = 2
 +++

-# Working with Grafana dashboard UI
+# Working with Mosaicoo dashboard UI

 The dashboard UI has the following sections to allow you to customize the presentation of data.